turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

     system.beginUpdate(deltaTime, shift);

 ``deltaTime``
-    The amount of time that will be simulated for this update.
+    The amount of time in seconds that will be simulated for this update.

 ``shift`` (Optional)
     A :ref:`Vector3 <v3object>` object specifying a local displacement to apply to all existing particles in the system to enable trails to form for moving systems.
 Default value is `[0, 0, 0]`.